 They view themselves as the most important person in the room and can’t stand the thought of not being the center of attention.

-This inflated sense of self-importance often manifests in various aspects of their lives, such as personal relationships, work environments, and social interactions.
+This inflated sense of self-importance manifests in various aspects of their lives, such as personal relationships, work environments, and social interactions.

-This can lead to them becoming overly demanding, controlling, and manipulative to ensure that they remain in the spotlight.
+They become overly demanding, controlling, and manipulative to ensure that they remain in the spotlight.

 In the workplace, male narcissists will exhibit a strong desire for power and control.